Deformation Quantization for Actions of K\"ahlerian Lie Groups: Notations and conventions

-Given an element $X$ of the universal enveloping algebra $\CU(\g)$ of $\g$, we adopt the same notations $\widetilde{X}$ and $\underline X$ for the associated left- and right-invariant differential operator on $G$.
-Let $\Delta_{\CU}$ be the ordinary co-product of $\CU(\g)$.
-We make use of the Sweedler's notation:
+Given a element $X$ of the universal enveloping algebra $\CU(\g)$ of $\g$, we adopt the same notations $\widetilde{X}$ and $\underline X$ for the associated left- and right-invariant differential operators on $G$.
+More generally, if $\alpha$ is an action of $G$ on a topological vector space $\CE$, we consider the infinitesimal form of the action, given for $X\in\g$ by: